tanmay-srivastav4/rag/README.md

-# Arjuna Knowledge Assistant
+# RAG Chatbot

-Internal Retrieval-Augmented Generation (RAG) chatbot for Arjuna Technologies.
+Internal Retrieval-Augmented Generation (RAG) chatbot for an enterprise.
 Employees can ask natural-language questions about company documents, and the app retrieves relevant passages before answering with Gemini.

 ## Project Structure